the-blue-alliance/the-blue-alliance/docs/common/Sitevars.md

     notifications_enable.put()
 ```

-The [`SitevarBase`](https://github.com/the-blue-alliance/the-blue-alliance/blob/py3/src/backend/common/sitevars/sitevar_base.py) class is used to fix all of these issues.
-A Sitevar class that extends `SitevarBase` specifies a key local to the file.
+The [`Sitevar`](https://github.com/the-blue-alliance/the-blue-alliance/blob/py3/src/backend/common/sitevars/sitevar.py) class is used to fix all of these issues.
+A Sitevar class that extends `Sitevar` specifies a key local to the file.
 If the Sitevar key changes, this value only needs to change in one file, as opposed to everywhere in the codebase.

 A Sitevar class defines a `default_value`, which conforms to a typed `SVType`.
 The first upside to this approach is having a typed definition of what can exist in a Sitevar.
 The `SVType` might be a boolean, or an integer, or a typed dictionary.
 No matter the data, the type is known and able to be enforced by the type-checker.
 The second upside is defining a default value for a Sitevar allows interfacing with ndb using `get_or_insert` as opposed to `get_by_id`.
 This ensures that a Sitevar will never a `None` and will always exist in the database.
 This simplifies local development by automatically creating the necessary Sitevars in the database to be filled in by the user later.